 Don’t stop learning.
 I think I’ve covered why this is important!

 WRITE.
 We should ALL be talking about the things we’re passionate about, and we should be doing it ONLINE.
 Blogs are free, and they HELP PEOPLE.
 Get your voice out there.
 It may even enable your practice to grow.

 Be genuine.
 Don’t spam.
 And for God's sake, start an email newsletter.
-If you go online, don’t try to build an audience – whether via blog or facebook or newsletter – by making meaningless statements, requesting “like” exchanges or tagging multiple popular pages in generic statements in hopes of building a community base.
+If you go online, don’t try to build an audience – whether via blog, Instagram, Facebook or newsletter – by making meaningless statements, requesting “like” exchanges or tagging multiple popular pages in generic statements in hopes of building a community base.
 Build your base organically, through the content you provide.
 Feel free to “tag” or cross-post relevant or helpful information, of course (WITH APPROPRIATE CREDIT).
 This will garner the audience you want and enable you to help people rather than just accumulate “likes” from people who aren’t necessarily engaged with your purpose.
 And START AN EMAIL NEWSLETTER.
-I use MailChimp.
+I have used Convert Kit and MailChimp.